 Eligible new employees are required to become contributory members of UniSuper, unless they are already members of either the State Superannuation Scheme (SSS) or the State Authorities Superannuation Scheme (SASS) and elect to continue their membership on appointment.

-Academic employees, and professional employees appointed at or promoted to HEW 4 and above, contribute at the standard level of 7% of their salary but may elect to reduce their superannuation contributions as part of UniSuper's contribution flexibility program.
-The University makes its "employer contribution" of 14% of the employee's salary directly into the employee's Accumulation account.
+Eligible employees contribute at the standard level of 7% of their salary, but may elect to reduce their superannuation contributions as part of UniSuper's contribution flexibility program.

 Employees are encouraged to seek independent financial advice when considering their options.
 Further information on UniSuper's contribution flexibility program is available from UniSuper's Website.